chinchalinchin/elara/src/source/02_research/00_palindromes/03_appendix.rst

     It is the author's opinion there is a type of *algebraic structure* embedded in Language through the constraints of syntax.
 This section highlights one of the functions defined within this structure.
 While the function is not required to prove the main results of this work about palindromes, it is an interesting function in its own right.

+Before moving onto the formal foundations for the *Delimiter Count Function*, some heuristical motivations will be provided for its introduction.
+The essence of a palindrome lies in its ability to encode semantic meaning on multiple syntactic levels.
+In other words, the meaning of a palindrome is distributed through its syntactical layers.
+The concepts of *Perfect* and *Imperfect* palindromes are be defined more rigorously in  Section III, but as an intuitive introduction to the ability of a palindrome to encode meaning on multiple syntactic levels and as a justification for the introduction of the Delimiter Count Function, consider the following two examples,

+    1. dennis sinned
+    2. if i had a hifi

+The first palindrome "*dennis sinned*" is what will be termed a *Perfect* Palindrome, because its inverse does not require a rearrangement of its constituent Characters to preserve its semantic content.
+However, the second Palindrome *"if i had a hifi"* is what is termed an *Imperfect* Palindrome.
+To see the motivation behind this categorization, note the strict inversion of "If I had a hifi" would be (ignoring capitalization for now),

+    ifih a dah i fi

+The order of the Characters in the Inverse of an Imperfect Palindrome is preserved, but in order to reconstitute its uninverted form, the Delimter Characters must be re-sorted.
+It appears, then, that Delimiters play a central role in organizing the palindromic structure.

-The study of Delimiter Characters in a Sentence bears study beyond its application to palindromic structures.
-The following section of the Appendix introduces a function for quantifying the number of Delimiters in a sentence.
+The study of Delimiter Characters in a Sentence bears study beyond its application to palindromic structures, though.
+The following section of the Appendix introduces this function for quantifying the number of Delimiters in a sentence.
 Various properties about this function are then proved, in particular how the function interacts with other linguistic operations and functions that have been defined in the main body of the work.

 Since every Sentence is a String, it will suffice to define the *Delimiter Count Function* over the set of all possible Strings **S**.
 The following definition will serve that purpose.